 Three of my favorite words are “Did you know.”

 As in did you know these surprisingly fun, eye-opening facts about San Diego?
-There are A LOT of factoids about America’s Finest City I’ve been collecting over the years, but following are five to start with and really impress your friends. 😉
+The following are five did you know facts to start with and really impress your friends. 😉

 Did you know…

 The only Gold Rush to take place in Southern California was in 1870 in San Diego’s historic East County mountain town of Julian.
 In March 1870, prospectors discovered the richest SoCal gold mine, Stonewall Mine.
 Before miners abandoned it in 1893, the mine produced $2 million in gold (valued today at $60 million).

 2. The Most Missions

 San Diego County has the most missions in the state – four in all.
 Mission San Diego de Alcala and Mission San Luis Rey serve as active parishes and museums.
 The Mission Santa Ysabel resides near Julian.
 Mission San Antonio de Pala serves as the only California mission used as a school and place of worship by Native Americans.

 3. The Largest Collection of Outdoor Murals in the Country